 - The latest Big FAQ for the game

 There are a few other documents you’ll want to be familiar with before you go to the shop to play.
-First, go to Warhammer Community site and check out the Designer’s Commentary.
+First, go to the Warhammer Community site and check out the Core Rulebook FAQ.
 This document answers some simple but fundamental questions that might arise during play.
 Familiarity with this document will save you a lot of headaches in the long run.
-While you’re there, read the Big FAQ.
-Each spring and fall, GW makes a balance pass to address imbalances in the game.
-Read this FAQ carefully – it’s relatively short but makes substantial changes to the game.

 As you build your army, check out the FAQs/Errata for the rulebook and your army’s Codex.
 In addition to answering questions raised during play, these documents contain rules changes and clarifications that you need to be familiar with.
 Some of these changes are huge, so you’re going to need to be familiar with them.
 They may have major implications for how your army plays.
 You may even want to print a copy of your Codex FAQ to bring with you.

 You’re also going to want to be familiar with Chapter Approved (“CA” for short).
 This is an annual collection of rules updates that includes new narrative scenarios, cool new rules to play around with in open play, and points updates and new missions for matched play.
-The missions contained in CA are better balanced and more fun than the missions in the core rulebook, and the points updates are crucial.
+Although there’s matched play missions in the core rulebook, it’s very common for “matched play” games to use the missions from the Chapter Approved Grand Tournament pack.
+Crusade also has some supplements and these add new missions, relics, and mechanics – whether you want these will depend on your group and how they’re approaching a campaign.

 If, at this point, you’re thinking that there’s a lot of content spread over a lot of sources well, you’re not wrong.
 There are a few other rules sources we haven’t mentioned yet, but most people will never need those so we’ll cover them in future articles.